thelovebug/hamsoverip-wiki/docs/reference/linked/amateurwire.md

 Hams Over IP has a trunk line connected to the AmateurWire network, which allows users from both networks to call each other.

-Questions about the AmateurWire Network can be directed to Roger, KE8LCM on Discord or via email ke8lcm@ke8lcm.com.
+Questions about the AmateurWire Network can be directed to Roger, KE8LCM on Discord or via [email](mailto:ke8lcm@ke8lcm.com).

 ## Calling a AmateurWire Number from Hams Over IP